Introductory exercise on Using the ASReview Simulation Mode

 Then run the jobs.sh/bat file.

-NB: One simulation will be run for each relevant record in the dataset (with 50 relevant records, 50 simulation runs will be conduct; for each run the same 10 randomly chosen irrelevant records will be used), so this can take a while!
+NB: One simulation will be run for each relevant record in the dataset (with 50 relevant records, 50 simulation runs will be conducted; for each run the same 10 randomly chosen irrelevant records will be used), so this can take a while!
 Keep your CLI open to keep an eye on the progress, or go drink some hot chocolate.

-Makita also contains a template to easily compare multiple models.
+1. Makita also contains a template to easily compare multiple models.

 asreview makita template multiple_models